MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

-# BVG-7003-Devoir-3-FastTrackGWAS
+# BVG-7003-Assignment-3-FastTrackGWAS

-Voici un texte explicatif pour l'installation de R et RStudio :

-### Installation de R et RStudio
+## Installation of R and RStudio

-Pour effectuer une analyse GWAS avec R, suivez les étapes ci-dessous pour installer R et RStudio sur votre ordinateur :
+To perform a GWAS analysis using R, follow the steps below to install R and RStudio on your computer:

-#### 1. **Installation de R**
+### 1. **Installing R**
-R est le langage de programmation nécessaire pour effectuer les analyses :
+R is the programming language required for the analysis:
-1. Rendez-vous sur le site officiel de R : [https://cran.r-project.org/](https://cran.r-project.org/).
+1. Visit the official R website: [https://cran.r-project.org/](https://cran.r-project.org/).
-2. Cliquez sur **Download R for [votre système d'exploitation]** (Windows, macOS, ou Linux).
+2. Click on **Download R for [your operating system]** (Windows, macOS, or Linux).
-3. Téléchargez la version appropriée pour votre système :
-   - Pour Windows : Cliquez sur *base* puis téléchargez l'installateur.
-   - Pour macOS : Téléchargez la version compatible avec votre système.
-   - Pour Linux : Suivez les instructions spécifiques à votre distribution.
-4. Exécutez le fichier téléchargé et suivez les instructions pour installer R.
+3. Download the appropriate version for your system:
+   - For Windows: Click on *base* and then download the installer.
+   - For macOS: Download the version compatible with your system.
+   - For Linux: Follow the instructions specific to your distribution.
+4. Run the downloaded file and follow the installation instructions.

-#### 2. **Installation de RStudio**
+### 2. **Installing RStudio**
-RStudio est une interface utilisateur qui facilite l'utilisation de R :
+RStudio is a user-friendly interface for R:
-1. Allez sur le site de RStudio : [https://posit.co/download/rstudio-desktop/](https://posit.co/download/rstudio-desktop/).
+1. Go to the RStudio website: [https://posit.co/download/rstudio-desktop/](https://posit.co/download/rstudio-desktop/).
-2. Cliquez sur **RStudio Desktop** (version gratuite).
+2. Click on **RStudio Desktop** (free version).
-3. Téléchargez l'installateur correspondant à votre système d'exploitation.
-4. Installez RStudio en exécutant le fichier téléchargé.
+3. Download the installer for your operating system.
+4. Install RStudio by running the downloaded file.

-#### 3. **Lancer RStudio**
+### 3. **Launching RStudio**
-1. Une fois installé, ouvrez RStudio.
+1. Once installed, open RStudio.
-2. Assurez-vous que R est bien configuré avec RStudio (RStudio le détecte automatiquement si R est installé).

-Votre environnement R et RStudio est maintenant prêt à être utilisé pour l’analyse GWAS et d'autres projets.
-Pour vérifier l'installation, tapez `R.version` dans la console de RStudio et validez qu'aucune erreur n’apparaît.
+2. Ensure that R is correctly configured with RStudio (RStudio automatically detects R if it is installed).

+Your R and RStudio environment is now ready for GWAS analysis and other projects.
+To verify the installation, type `R.version` in the RStudio console and ensure no errors appear.